Quick Summary

 Here are some simple steps to find and fix the problem:

-- Check for typos.
-One letter off can cause the error.
+- Check for typos: Even a single missing letter can trigger the exception.

-- Look at the class or model.
-Does it really have the method you’re trying to use?
+- Look at the class or model: Make sure it actually has the method you’re trying to use.

-- Use an IDE with autocomplete.
-This helps avoid calling undefined methods.
+- Use an IDE with autocomplete: This helps catch undefined method calls before they break your code.

 Once you’ve found the cause, fixing it is usually quick.
 The more you run into and solve these kinds of issues, the easier it becomes to spot them early in your code.
-Debugging might seem tricky at first, but it’s a great way to learn more about how Laravel works behind the scenes.
+Debugging might seem tricky at first, but it’s one of the best ways to understand how Laravel works behind the scenes.

 Real Examples of Bad Method Call Exceptions